intel/llvm/mlir-sycl/doc/design/SYCLGridRepresentation.md

-**Note**: Through this document, we assume `memref` and `llvm.ptr` are used for pointer types, `llvm.struct` for structured types and `sycl.cast` is the operation used to perform a casting from a SYCL type to a base class.
+**Note**: Through this document, we assume `memref` and `llvm.ptr` are used for pointer types, `llvm.struct` for structured types and `sycl.cast` is the operation used to perform a casting from a SYCL type to its base class (or one of its base classes in case of multiple inheritance).

 ## The `sycl.call` operation